-Figure 4: Discovering restricted movie service with privacy protection

-In all these examples, the assurance that some trusted authority did grant attributes to a service according to an agreed upon taxonomy is all a passenger needs to protect the privacy of his lookup messages.
+Figure 3: Discovering restricted movie service with privacy protection grant attributes to a service according to an agreed upon taxonomy is all a passenger needs to protect the privacy of his lookup messages.
 The same holds true with respect to the granting of attributes to passengers.
 In all these scenarios, identities (or attributes) therefore are central to the referencing of services or passengers.